An explanation of the offshore SEA process, including documentation of the most recent assessment and related consultation

 These effects should include secondary, cumulative, synergistic, short, medium and long term, permanent and temporary, positive and negative effects.

 DECC undertook a sequence of oil and gas SEAs considering various areas of the UKCS (SEA areas 1-8), in addition to an SEA for Round 2 wind leasing.
-The more recent offshore energy SEA (OESEA) and OESEA2 incorporated the entire UKCS (with the exception of Northern Ireland and Scottish territorial waters for renewable energy), for technologies including oil and gas exploration and production, gas storage and offloading including carbon dioxide transport and storage, and renewable energy (including wind, wave and tidal power).
+The more recent offshore energy SEAs (OESEA, OESEA2 and OESEA3) incorporated the entire UKCS (with the exception of Northern Ireland and Scottish territorial waters for renewable energy, and Scottish territorial waters for carbon dioxide transport and storage), for technologies including oil and gas exploration and production, gas storage and offloading including carbon dioxide transport and storage, and renewable energy (including wind, wave and tidal power).
 A summary of the areas covered by previous DECC SEAs, when they were undertaken and for which sectors, and an overview of each of the technologies covered by the latest DECC offshore energy plan/programme is provided in the documents below.

 |SEA||Area||Sectors covered||Licensing/leasing round|